vorp-git/Bank/README.md

-# NOTICE: Bank is still under development, changes are expected.
+# NOTICE: Bank is under active development.
+Missing features and breaking changes are expected.
+Please open an issue if something you need isn't there yet.

 # Bank